SuperHackio/LaunchCamPlus/README.md

 # LaunchCamPlus
-Launch Cam Plus is the new SMG1/2 Camera Editor with a 0% chance of breaking your files and a 100% chance of saving when you press save!
+Launch Cam Plus is a standalone SMG1/2 Camera Editor with a 0% chance of breaking your files and a 100% chance of saving when you press save!

 Features:
 - Making Cameras (Obviously)
-- Allows you to make and share Camera Presets that anyone can add to their Camera Data!
-- Comes with *Official Presets*.
+- Comes with Camera Presets.
+- Allows user created presets
 - Utilizes the way Camera Data is written to optimize the Data
-- Rail Camera Support
+- Dark and Light themes!
+- Camera Identification Assistant (for help with getting the correct ID's)

 Planned Features:
 - Previewing your cameras (This won't come for a while, sorry)